daym/idea-native2-debugger/README.md

 Note that this currently does NOT build your project first, so make sure to build it when you want to.

 There are further settings available in Ctrl-Alt-S, `Build, Execution, Deployment`, `Native2 Debugger`.
-You probably don't need to change those--but you can.
+There are settings you can use to connect to a remote machine that you want to debug, and there is a setting to specify which gdb to use.